bramvrancken/SpELL-ULB.github.io/README.md

 Do not forget to add `venv` to the `.gitignore` file by adding the following lines:

 ```
-# open .gitignore
-   (venv) $ vim .gitignore
-# and add the following lines:
-`# Ignore the virtual environment directory [mind the '/']
+# Ignore the virtual environment directory [mind the '/']
-venv/`
+venv/
 ```

-If additional dependencies are needed for further development, the list of dependencies can be updated as follows:
+The list of dependencies can be updated as follows should additional dependencies be needed for further development:

 ```
 (venv) $ pip freeze > requirements.txt